 A: I want to feel valued.

 You’ve probably noticed that in this example, in the beginning, the answer is not really a goal (new car) but while going through the questions a vision is revealing itself (to feel valued).
-The good news is that once you have the vision goal, you have the freedom to choose the action goals that will serve you best to reach the same vision goal.
-Of course, you can make this exercise as many times as you want and find different vision goals for yourself.
-And, yes, now you know what you want! 🙂
+The good news is that once you have the vision, you have the freedom to choose the actions that will serve you best to reach it.
+Of course, you can make this exercise as many times as you want and find different visions for your life.
+And, yes, then you’ll know what you want! 🙂

 Sadly, not many people in the world really know what they want.
 Some of the people know what they want, but just in one area of their life.
 And most of the people don’t know or don’t want to know what they want!